calimero-project/calimero-tools/README.md

 Read device information of KNX device `1.1.4` in a TP1 network (default medium) using the KNXnet/IP server `192.168.10.12`

-	java -cp "calimero-tools-2.3-SNAPSHOT.jar" devinfo 192.168.10.12 1.1.4
+	java -cp "calimero-tools-2.4-SNAPSHOT.jar" devinfo 192.168.10.12 1.1.4

 Logging
 -------

 Calimero Tools use the [Simple Logging Facade for Java (slf4j)](http://www.slf4j.org/).
 Bind any desired logging frameworks of your choice.
 By default, the [Simple Logger](http://www.slf4j.org/api/org/slf4j/impl/SimpleLogger.html) is used.
 It logs everything to standard output.
-The simple logger can be configured via the resource file `simplelogger.properties`, or--with Maven--using command line arguments, e.g., `-Dorg.slf4j.simpleLogger.defaultLogLevel=warn`.
+The simple logger can be configured via the resource file `simplelogger.properties`, or -- with Maven -- using command line arguments, e.g., `-Dorg.slf4j.simpleLogger.defaultLogLevel=warn`.

 Extending Tools
 ---------------

 All tools implement the interface `Runnable` and can be extended.
-Override the method that provides the result and customize behavior.
+Override the method that provides the result and customize its behavior.
 For example, with KNXnet/IP discovery

 ```
 public class MyDiscovery extends Discover {